ajayvohra2005/greengrass-tutorial/README.md

 }
 ```

-## Deploying a Lambda function that interacts with local web service
+## Running a Lambda function in GreenGrass that interacts with local web service
 In this example, we deploy an [AWS Lambda](https://aws.amazon.com/lambda/features/) function to the AWS IoT GreenGrass Group.
 We communicate with this Lambda function from the AWS IoT cloud by sending message to a named [AWS IoT Topic](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html)

 The named AWS IoT topic is wired to the Lambda function using [AWS IoT GreenGrass Subscription](https://docs.aws.amazon.com/greengrass/latest/developerguide/config-lambda.html).
 The Lambda function makes a REST API request to the local `hello world` web service we dployed at the beginning of this tutorial.
 The Lambda function receives a JSON reponse frome the local web service, and uses the JSON to update its AWS IoT cloud shaodw document.
 The Lambda function is wired to the AWS IoT cloud shadow using GreenGrass subscription.

-### Package and deploy the Lambda function
+### Package and deploy the Lambda function in AWS Console

 The Python code for the Lambda function is in [gg-hello-connector.py](lambda/gg-hello-connector/gg-hello-connector.py) file.
 To package and deploy the Lambda function we execute following steps: